These guides are AI-generated educational summaries — not legal or medical advice.

 Forgetting to mention all assistive devices you use

-Why: Braces, canes, crutches, and walkers are documented on the DBQ and reflect severity of your condition.
+Braces, canes, crutches, and walkers are documented on the DBQ and reflect severity of your condition.
 Unreported assistive devices are unverified and may not appear in the examiner's report.

-Do this instead: Bring every assistive device you use to the exam.
+Instead: Bring every assistive device you use to the exam.
 Tell the examiner you use it, how often, when prescribed, and why.
 This includes knee braces, compression sleeves with rigid support, and any mobility aids.

 Impact: Relevant to overall severity documentation; also affects SMC consideration at higher combined ratings